crmcarecloud/api-spec/description.md

 In special cases, if it is not possible to follow the RESTful way, we use the procedural call.
 We call it Action.
 It is possible the Action to be called by existing resources as in the example below.

-POST  `<projectURL>`/customer-interface/v1.0/resource-name/resource_id/actions/action_id
+POST  `<projectURL>/webservice/rest-api/customer-interface/v1.0/resource-name/resource_id/actions/action_id`

-Where ‘resource-name’ represents a resource with its unique id - resource_id.
+Where `resource-name` represents a resource with its unique id - resource_id.
 Keyword actions identifies an action call and action_id is a unique id of the action that is represented by name of the action.
 Action name is unique across the API.

 This is the example of the action “add customer” by resource segments:

-POST  `<projectURL>`/customer-interface/v1.0/segments/{segment_id}/actions/add-customer
+POST  `<projectURL>/webservice/rest-api/customer-interface/v1.0/segments/{segment_id}/actions/add-customer`

 ### Status codes